ConsoleArgonaut/Android-LocationAndSensors/README.md

 # Android-LocationAndSensors
 An example on how to use the Location and Sensors on Android in Java

-Open Maps - Android Project for an Google Map that gets opened

 Open Sensor - Android Project for an example Application, that shows if the mobile device is currently laying still, or beeing tilted

+Open Maps - Android Project for an Google Map that gets opened For Maps you can also just create a new Project with the Google Maps Template in Android Studio.